Power Team

 The Power Team is a group of Christian evangelists, based in Dallas, Texas.
 They incorporate their preaching with displays of strength and martial arts skills.
 They were founded in the late 1970s by John Jacobs.
 Their performances, usually taped at large megachurches, were broadcast on TBN (and other Christian television stations in the United States) in the late 1980s.

 History

 The Power Team often conducts performances in churches and venues, such as schools, to encourage audiences from outside church communities.
 When performing in public schools, they are not permitted to discuss religion, instead promoting social responsibility and abstention from drugs and alcohol.
 The group's promotional material indicated that it presented a "message that strengthens and restores the family".

-In May 2000, original Power Team leader John Jacobs divorced his wife Ruthanne.
+In May 2000, original Power Team leader John Jacobs divorced his wife Ruthanne and was charged with assault and battery of an ex-employee.
 This was followed by numerous members leaving the Power Team to form a new ministry called Team Impact.
 In 2002, the Power Team filed for bankruptcy protection.

 Todd Keene has been the president since 2003.